 MG also plans to get these handed out to people who may be requiring these , again he has not worked out the details of mass manufacturing but I am sure if he can get in touch with Scotty Allen , The China iPhone guy could help him out – although they both are from a very separate industry.
 Let see how the project is revealed nonetheless it is another extra ordinary built-up which would have dynamic utilization by all sorts of tech folks.

 Stop using cables and USB devices which aren’t yours, Buy one or be prepared for what you have read and seen above.
 IT Administrators would need to enforce better policies to ensure such malicious devices do not end up on their networks while also educating their users on what to expect.
+Make sure to use a VPN, Something which is good for viewing Netflix or to ensure your online privacy.

 While it is worthy to mention the work done by MG is brilliant and you all should follow him @_MG_ so you may keep in touch with his future projects.